 When Django first arrives to Candieland and sets at the bar, you may notice the house slave sitting at the bar immediately takes her drink and moves across the room.
 If you remember Django's earlier words; there's nothing lower than a black slaver.

 Django's status as The Quiet One makes sense when you consider that even as free man, white southerns still view him with contempt due to his race.
-The only person he speaks to on equal terms throughout the movie is Schultz.
+The only person he speaks to on equal terms throughout the movie is Schultz and possibly Schultz's marshal friend.

 Stephen makes it adamantly clear to Calvin that he wants Django's bed, sheets, pillowcase and everything else burned after he leaves.
 He gets his wish.